Ian Lenagan: Rugby league and football clubs

 Lenagan is a rugby league fan.
 In July 2005 he took over as chairman and majority shareholder of Harlequins RL, buying 65% of the shares and also taking a place on the board of directors.
 He also became a major shareholder in Oxford United, who were controlled by long-time friend Nick Merry.
 In July 2012 he replaced Kelvin Thomas as chairman of the League Two club.
 Lenagan sold his interest in Oxford United and left the board in 2016 when he was appointed Chairman of the Football League.

 In 2007 it was announced after months of speculation that Lenagan would become the new owner of Wigan Warriors rugby league club, his boyhood team.
 Lenagan bought the club from former JJB Sports magnate and Wigan Athletic chairman Dave Whelan.
 Lenagan also bought the training facilities at Edge Hall Road, the former stadium of Orrell R.U.F.C. as well as a 50-year lease on the JJB Stadium.
 Lenagan's first signings for Wigan were George Carmont and Richie Mathers, both from the NRL, and Karl Pryce, who returned to rugby league from rugby union club Gloucester.
 Lenagan also signed Cameron Phelps and Tim Smith during the 2008 season.

+Lenagan ran Wigan Warriors as Chairman for 16 years, changing the club from poorly performing to the leading Super League club and winning 16 trophies over that period - Challenge Cups, Champions, League Leaders & World Club Challenge Winners.
+The squad compiled by Lenagan, Kris Radlinski and Mike Danson went on to win all 4 trophies in 2024 under Head Coach, Matt Peet, and was awarded the BBC SPOTY Team of the Year.

+On 15 July 2023, it was announced that Lenegan would be resigning as Wigan chairman in November 2023, after 16 years at the club.
+Professor Chris Brookes (Warriors' club doctor) would take over as the new chairman, with Mike Danson the club's new owner.

 Other businesses

-Lenagan is also the non-executive chairman and 1% owner of the Sports Café, an expanding chain of sports bars and restaurants.

-Lenagan has recently started a new business called Animalates, a children's educational exercise club which is expected to be sold as a franchise.
+In parallel with his football and rugby league business involvements and through his Lenagan Family business interests, Lenagan retained his creative involvement in the software industry since 2018 through Competence Development Ltd. Competence develop and support standard software products for Learning Management and Workforce Competencies and are successful within the Sports Sector and Education Sector.

+To further advance their interests in these sectors, the Lenagan Family acquired the Awarding Organisation, Transcend Awards Ltd in 2022.
+Transcend are focused on creating Ofqual-regulated awards in the leisure & fitness, coaching, activity leadership and alternative education pathways areas.
+Lenagan became a non-Executive Director in 2024.